The Strange Love of Martha Ivers: Plot

 Walter is convinced Sam has blackmail in mind.
-Sam then learns that Walter Sr. had presented Martha's version of the 1928 accidental murder to the police: that an intruder murdered Martha's aunt.
-With his leverage, Walter Sr. had made Martha marry his son.
-When the police identified a former employee of the aunt as the murderer, the two Walters and Martha helped convict him, and he was hanged.

 When Martha reacts joyfully to seeing Sam, a jealous Walter forces Toni to set him up.
 Sam is beaten up and driven out of town, but he is too tough to be intimidated.
-When all else fails, Walter makes a halfhearted attempt to kill Sam himself but is easily disarmed.
+When all else fails, Walter makes a half-hearted attempt to kill Sam himself but is easily disarmed.
 Walter inadvertently blurts out his fears of blackmail, only to learn that Sam had not witnessed the death.

-Martha breaks down and laments that he left without her all those years ago, taking her only chance for love and freedom with him.
+Through old newspapers Sam learns that Walter Sr. had presented Martha's version of the 1928 accidental murder to the police: that an intruder murdered Martha's aunt.
+With that leverage, Walter Sr. had made Martha marry his son.
+When the police identified a former employee of the aunt as the murderer, the two Walters and Martha helped convict him, and he was hanged.
+Only Walter junior has any qualms about this, which he still has, but the other two, particularly Martha, were too strong for him to go against them.

 Sam is torn between his old love and his new one with Toni.
 Although he eventually forgives Toni for betraying him, he and Martha spend an idyllic day together, rekindling his feelings for her.
+Martha breaks down and laments that he left without her all those years ago, taking her only chance for love and freedom with him.

-Walter arranges to meet Sam to settle matters.
-Before Sam arrives, Walter gets drunk, and Martha finds out about the meeting.
-When Walter falls down the stairs, Martha urges Sam to kill her unconscious husband.
+Walter gets drunk and arranges to meet Sam to settle matters.
+Martha finds out about the meeting.
+When Walter drunkenly falls down the stairs, Martha urges Sam to kill her unconscious husband.
 Sam instead brings Walter around.
 Martha pulls out a gun and threatens to shoot Sam in "self-defense" as an intruder.
 Sam tells her it would work if she could get Walter to corroborate her story.
-Sam turns his back on her and leaves.
+Saying he does not believe she will shoot him, Sam turns his back on her and leaves.

-Walter embraces and kisses Martha, then points the gun at her midriff.
-Oddly relieved, she puts her thumb over his finger on the trigger and presses.
+Martha drops the gun and Walter picks it up.
+Walter thinks she still loves Sam.
+Martha says she was afraid Walter would leave her.
+He embraces and kisses her as she tells him it can be just like nothing ever happened.
+Walter pulls out the gun and points at her midriff.
+She puts her thumb over his finger on the trigger and presses.
 As she is dying, she defiantly states her name is not Martha Ivers, but Martha Smith.
 Outside, Sam hears the shot.
-He runs toward the mansion but sees Walter, holding Martha's body, shoot himself.
-Sam and Toni drive away together.
+He runs toward the mansion and sees Walter holding Martha's body.
+Walter then shoots himself.
+In the final scene, Sam and Toni drive away from Iverstown.
+Sam says to Toni, "Don't look back, you know what happened to Lot’s wife.”
+Toni says, “Whose wife?”
+And Sam says, “Sam’s wife.”
+Toni smiles and says, “Sam’s wife!”